-- Teacher discusses with students and models what makes an effective speaker when delivering a report to a group, i.e. speak clearly, in a loud voice, stand up straight and still and look at our audience when we talk. - How to introduce themselves in Te Reo Māori. - Teacher draws the following on the whiteboard (SEE) as prompt for students and goes over it with them.
+Teacher discusses with students and models what makes an effective speaker when delivering a report to a group, i.e. speak clearly, in a loud voice, stand up straight and still and look at our audience when we talk.

-S State what your main guestion is.
-How we can make our school a healthy place?
+- How to introduce themselves in Te Reo Māori. - Teacher draws following on whiteboard (SEE) as prompt for students and goes over it with them. - S State what your main question is.
+What type of sun protection would ensure our head and face is protected from the sun?